The Direct Access Process

 Instruct Your Barrister

-Once you have chosen, you instruct your Barrister through our platform.
+If you decide to proceed, you instruct your matched Barrister through our platform.
 Payment is processed securely and held until work is completed.
 Your Barrister confirms the scope and timeline.

 05